gherka/exhibit/README.md

 The tool has two principal modes of operation:
  - `fromdata` which produces a detailed, user-editable specification `.yml` file which can be opened by any text editor
- - `fromspec` which produces the anonymised dataset
+ - `fromspec` which produces the anonymised dataset from the supplied specification

 See the `-h` listing for the full list of optional command line parameters.